Teen Autism » Social Issues

 A Little Boy’s Dream

 What kind of shoes are these and what’s the seven-year story behind them?
-Find out at Hopeful Parents today!

 A Good Soldier

-Seven years ago, Nigel started a tradition at age eight that we still observe today.
-Every Veterans Day, when I get home from work (because I don’t work for the postal service), we go to our local cemetery “to pay our respects,” Nigel says.
+Seven years ago, Neil started a tradition at age eight that we still observe today.
+Every Veterans Day, when I get home from work (because I don’t work for the postal service), we go to our local cemetery “to pay our respects,” Neil says.
 He didn’t say that the first few years we went (because he couldn’t), but I’m sure the sentiment was always there.
 It was his idea, after all.

-From a young age, Nigel has been interested in military history.
+From a young age, Neil has been interested in military history.
 He has books on at least eight major wars, does research online, and watches the History Channel.
 It’s become somewhat of an obsession.
 But even before he got his books and computer, he had a deep, abiding respect for soldiers.
 He knows that his father was in the Army, as well as his grandfather.
 Two of his great-grandfathers were Marines who served in World War II.
 And he had two great-great-grandfathers who fought in World War I. But long before he knew any of this, he came to me on Veterans Day and asked if we could go to the cemetery.

 I remember that day, sunny, but cool.
 I marveled at his request - “Can we go to the cemetery?” - worded so well at a time when he still had great difficulty with sentence structure and correct pronoun usage.
 Ordinarily, he might have asked, “You go to the cemetery?” because he constantly said “you” when he meant “I.” But this was clearly to be a joint venture.